 4. A scenario for degradation of credit quality for borrowers that are below investment level.

 5. A scenario for degradation of credit quality of corporate clients’ credit.

 6. A shock in default rates for small and medium enterprises and agricultural loan portfolio.

 The final credit risk scenario analyzes the impact of the deterioration of consumer loan portfolio.

 - Market Risk is the risk of falling value of assets and financial prices or price risk for short.It is composed mainly of four factors:

 - commodity prices.

-Therefore the first shock here is the impact of decrease in interest rates on the earning assets by 2%, 3% or 5% on the net interest income.
+Therefore the first shock here is the impact of the decrease in interest rates on the earning assets by 2%, 3% or 5% on the net interest income.
 Followed by the impact of a parallel shift in the yield curve on an upward direction or the value of assets?

 - What is the impact on market value of assets due to change in the slope of the yield curve (steepening or flattening)?
 The impact will be different for assets at different maturity buckets and has to be aggregated to reach a holistic value.

-- Quantify the impact of increase in rate on the market value of Available for Sale (AFS) and Held for Trading (HFT) instruments.
+- Quantify the impact of an increase in rate on the market value of Available for Sale (AFS) and Held for Trading (HFT) instruments.